heathhenley/NewDepths/readme.md

 ## Simple email notifications of new public mbes and csb data

 This is a simple set up to send you an email summary periodically of the data in a user defined area.
-The app queries the MBES and CSB from NOAA (at the time, maybe more will be added).
-The user can log in, define a bounding box, and will then receive an email with a summary of the new data in that area.
+The app queries the MBES, CSB, and NOS data from NOAA (at the time, maybe more will be added).
+You can log in, define a bounding box, and then receive a daily email with a summary of the new data in that area.

-There is an api so that everything could be implemented in a different, better frontend.
-There is also a simple frontend, that's not pretty, but demonstrates the functionality.

 It's live at [newdepths.xyz](https://newdepths.xyz).

+There is also an [api](https://newdepths.xyz/docs) so that everything could be implemented in a different, probably better frontend.
+I know the existing front end included with the project is not pretty, but it demonstrates the functionality.

 I get that people might not want to give their email to a random website, so it's also possible to pull down the repo and run it yourself in docker.
 Feel